Boost Your Google Ads Quality Score & Save Yourself Money

 Fixyphone take the following steps to ensure their lander is optimised.

-- They redesign their page to ensure it’s clearer and less clunky.
+- The page is redesigned to ensure it’s clearer and less clunky.

 - They rework their headline and subheads to make them more relevant (and remove an embarrassing typo of Samsung).